Julienjs/HRNet/README.md

 #### Access the project converted to react

 ##### In the terminal :
-- Enter the following command "git checkout convert-to-react"
+- Enter the following command "git checkout conversion-to-react"

 #### Access to the initial project